spannmj/pokemon-api/README.md

 GET pokemon/{name Or id}
   Will return a json response consisiting of the id, name, stats and moves that a pokemon has.
-  The results of the request are cached, so lookups of the same pokemon will not have to make a complete round trip to pokeapi.co, speeding up requests.
+  The results of the request are cached, so subsequent searches of the same pokemon will not have to make a complete round trip to pokeapi.co, speeding up requests.
   If a name Or id doesn't exist, an error message is returned